shirewoman2/Consultancy/README.md

 - str_comma() - Collapse a vector of character strings into one readable string, separated by commas and by “and” and “or”

-## Interact with the Simulator or with workspaces

-#### Read or change workspaces

-*NB: Most functions that actually change workspaces are only available in the beta version of the package.*

-- **make_xml_path_mine()** - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user
-- **remove_file_timestamp()** - Remove date/time stamps from Excel
-  results files created by the Autorunner
-- change_wksz_interactions() - Change interaction parameters in Simcyp
-  Simulator workspace files
-- change_wksz_trial_design() - Change a limited set of trial-design
-  parameters in Simcyp Simulator workspace files.
-UNDER CONSTRUCTION.
-- change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files
-- detect_file_timestamp() - Figure out what date/time stamps on Excel
-  results files would be removed by the function remove_file_timestamp

-#### Helper functions that call on the Simcyp package

-- check_simulator_initialized() - check whether the Simcyp Simulator has
-  been initialized

-## Internal functions you’ll probably never need to use but listed just in case you’ve seen them and are curious about what they do
+### Internal functions you’ll probably never need to use but listed just in case you’ve seen them and are curious about what they do

 - addObsPoints() - INTERNAL PACKAGE USE: Add observed data points to a concentration-time plot